1cornerstone/labelListView/README.md

     1. accept data as list
     2. reorder the data if not sorted yet.
     3. convert the first letter on the item-list to upper-case
+    4. create Main list header to update when sub-Header reach the position

  not solved yet:

-        1. create Main list header to update when sub-Header reach the position
-        2. drag behaviour for the side alphabet
+        1. drag behaviour for the side alphabet
+        2. Main header text change as scroll moves
-        3. compare the design and finalize the design
+        2. compare the design and finalize the design
-        4. optimize the code
+        3. optimize the code

 ![Alt text](assets/screenshot.png)